ripple/opensource.ripple.com/docs/xls-96-confidential-transfers/references/transactions/confidentialmptconvertback.md

 Convert your confidential MPT balance back to a public balance.
 This debits the confidential spending balance and credits the public balance with the plaintext amount.
 For the issuer's _second account_, this returns confidential supply to the issuer account reserve.

+{% admonition type="info" name="Note" %}
+Only the spending balance can be converted back.
+Amounts in the inbox must first be merged into the spending balance using [ConfidentialMPTMergeInbox][].
+{% /admonition %}

 _(Requires the [ConfidentialTransfers amendment][] {% not-enabled /%})_

 ## Example {% $frontmatter.seo.title %} JSON